CR15PR/CSAW2021/README.md

 ![stats](stats.png)
 Notes: <br>

 Overall we placed 211th of 1216 teams with 1+ points.
-We competed as a duo (myself and my friend M-Pepper) and we were strong on forensics and stego, but weak on web, reversing, and pwn.
+We competed as a duo, [root2thrill](https://github.com/ivanchubb) and dancing.pickle.
+We were strong on forensics and stego, but weak on web, reversing, and pwn.
 I felt like with more time we could have done better on a couple of the RSA problems.
 Infrastructure was a bit unstable at times, but we still learned a lot and are grateful to participate in CSAW 2021.
 Looking forward to next year!